haraldk/TwelveMonkeys/README.md

 from Oracle.

-TODO: Docuemnt ResampleOp as well?

-    ResampleOp
+### Using the ResampleOp

+The library comes with a

+    import com.twelvemonkeys.image.ResampleOp;

+    ...

+    BufferedImage input = ...; // Image to resample
+    int width, height = ...; // new width/height

+    BufferedImageOp resampler = new ResampleOp(width, height, ResampleOp.FILTER_LANCZOS);
+    BufferedImage output = resampler.filter(input, null);

 ## Building

+Download the project (using Git):

+    $ git clone git@github.com:haraldk/TwelveMonkeys.git

+Build the project (using Maven):

+    $ mvn package

+Because the unit tests needs quite a bit of memory to run, you might have to set the environment variable `MAVEN_OPTS` to give the Java process that runs Maven more memory.
+I suggest something like `-Xmx512m -XX:MaxPermSize=256m`.

+Optionally install the project in your local Maven repository:

-    $ mvn clean install
+    $ mvn install

 ## Installing

 To install the plug-ins,
-Either use Maven and add the necessary dependencies to your project, or manually add the needed JARs along with required dependencies in class-path.
+either use Maven and add the necessary dependencies to your project, or manually add the needed JARs along with required dependencies in class-path.

 The ImageIO registry and service lookup mechanism will make sure the plugins are available for use.

-To verify that the plugin is installed and used at run-time, you could use the following code:
+To verify that the JPEG plugin is installed and used at run-time, you could use the following code:

     Iterator<ImageReader> readers = ImageIO.getImageReadersByFormatName("JPEG");
     while (readers.hasNext()) {